conormcd/www.mcdermottroe.com/content/2023-02-18-limit-your-software-or-your-customers-will-do-it-for-you.md

 I touched briefly on the topic of limits and it was the part of that post that provoked the most reaction.

+<blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">The limits section really resonates with me the most.
+Before joining Amazon, I used to think that &quot;good&quot; system have no limits, that they should essentially be unbounded.
+But the more robust systems I&#39;ve worked on have known limits and are adjusted overtime.</p>&mdash; memattchung (@memattchung) <a href="https://twitter.com/memattchung/status/1405221384138018820?ref_src=twsrc%5Etfw">June 16, 2021</a></blockquote>
 <blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">Nice.
 All ring true, but running prod systems, &quot;everything should have limits&quot; is *so* helpful, and was a huge lesson to me.
 In practice, everything always has limits, but if you don&#39;t set them explicitly you only discover them (painfully) at runtime.</p>&mdash; Simon Frankau (@simon_frankau) <a href="https://twitter.com/simon_frankau/status/1405169647482281989?ref_src=twsrc%5Etfw">June 16, 2021</a></blockquote>
-<blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">The limits section really resonates with me the most.
-Before joining Amazon, I used to think that &quot;good&quot; system have no limits, that they should essentially be unbounded.
-But the more robust systems I&#39;ve worked on have known limits and are adjusted overtime.</p>&mdash; memattchung (@memattchung) <a href="https://twitter.com/memattchung/status/1405221384138018820?ref_src=twsrc%5Etfw">June 16, 2021</a></blockquote>

 In particular, the last part of Simon Frankau's tweet resonated strongly with me.
-All systems have limits and your only choice is whether to make them explicit or to let your users find those limits at a time you might not be prepared for them.
-With that in mind, I'm going to try and brain-dump as much as I know about limits in order to expand on that topic.
+All systems have limits.
+Your only choice is whether to make them explicit or to let your users find those limits at a time you might not be prepared for them.
+With that in mind, I'm going to explore the topic of limits here.

 # Contents